DESTINATIONS | ALL OUR TRIPS | SPECIAL OFFERS | TAILOR MADE TOURS | RESPONSIBLE TOURISM | GUIDES & MAPS | TESTIMONIALS

 The Via Francigena & other ‘pilgrim roads’ – the origin story

 The most famous of these pilgrim roads is the so-called ‘Via Francigena’, which leads from northern Europe to Rome.
 Its name derives from its older name, the ‘Iter Francorum’ (the “Frankish Route“), mentioned in the Itinerarium sancti Willibaldi of 725, a record of the travels of Willibald, bishop of Eichstätt in Bayern.
 The full route, starting from Canterbury and entering Italy at the Great St. Bernard Pass, has been described in detail by Sigeric, archbishop of Canterbury, in 990.
-It is ‘his’ route which is now considered as the ‘real’ Via Francigena from Canterbury to Rome.
+It is ‘his’ route which is now considered as the ‘official’ Via Francigena from Canterbury to Rome.

-But part of the pilgrims, during medieval times (and also later) travelled on to the ‘Holy Land’.
-Therefore, their route continued along several parallel routes, the so-called Vie Francigene’ of southern Italy, mostly towards the port of Brindisi, where they could embark for the Holy Land.
+Of course the roads continued towards southern Italy, especially Puglia, where the pilgrims (and crusaders) could embark for the ‘Holy Land’.
+Also here, their route continued along several parallel routes, the so-called Vie Francigene’ of southern Italy, mostly towards the port of Brindisi.

 Another important ‘religious route’, is the ‘Via Francigena di San Francesco’, on the traces of St. Francis of Assisi, through Umbria and northern Lazio.
 The chosen name is not a particularly lucky one and might lead to confusion, especially because it officially has a double name: ‘Via di Roma’ – ‘La Via Francigena di San Francesco’.
 But the route is wonderful!